hector-sanchez/api-yoapunto/README.md

 ## Testing

-The project includes comprehensive tests at multiple levels:
+The project includes comprehensive tests at multiple levels, organized by entity:

 ### Run All Tests
 ```bash